accelleran/xapp-training-course/module-2/readme.md

 NOTE: You might need to use `sudo docker...` depending on the way your Docker is configured.

-## Deploying the development environment
+## Preparing the values.yaml for the Helm chart

 While in the phase of developing an xApp, we have created a development environment which a developer can use for quick development and testing.
 The development environment is deployed using Helm.